Church of Christ

+8. We believe…In being subject to the powers and principalities that are now in heaven and on earth.
+In honoring and allowing the execution of the law of the land and living within the boundaries of the law.
+To do unto others as we want done unto us is the entirety of keeping and fulfilling any righteous law, according to Jesus Christ.
+(Matthew 7:12)

 9. We believe…as Jesus told the Jews, “do not make My Father’s house a house of merchandise.”
 (John 2:16) The publishing of the Gospel should be a high priority, but it should not be motivated by merely financial gain or market value.
 People who minister should rely on God’s provisions and not serve Jesus Christ merely for money.
-The Gospel message should be free of charge inasmuch as it is possible, but it is not wrong to have an option to purchase personal copies of the books of God (as publishing does have a financial burden), so long as ministers have a bountiful eye in sharing some profits with the poor as well.
+The Gospel message should be free of charge inasmuch as it is possible, but it is not wrong to have an option to purchase personal copies of Christian books (as publishing does have a financial burden), so long as ministers have a bountiful eye in sharing some profits with the poor as well.

 10. We believe…God greatly rewards financial giving, as pertaining to tithes and offerings.
 Malachi 3:9-10 is an important Scripture that shows the massive blessings that God promises to those who support a good ministry and also the promotion of the poor.
 Giving is not a necessity according to Paul, but it is something Jesus commanded for larger blessings and open heavens.
 Also Isaiah 58 promises speedy health and spiritual vitality to those who give to the work of God and the support of the poor.